jkunimune/nibasa/misc.md

 ga usually does change how the sentence is parsd.

 the truncated morphemes are a sine that you are trying to pack too much information into each word for a language that is ostensibly isolating.

+Nibasa reimagines the auxlang as an international lexicon plus a barebones set of postpositions to organize basic sentences.

+name should be something like
+International Common Lexicon
+Dunia Putong Loga
+Dupulo?

+it's like scientific names for everything but not just based on Latin and much much easier to remember and to pronounce